guyb2022/Machine_Learning_with_Python/Classification/ClfModel/Readme.txt

-A class to handle Classifiaction models
+A class to handle Classification models